robertbird/robertbird.github.io/development/_drafts/2015-02-26-How-to-run-your-aspnet-site-in-HTTPS-behind-a-load-balancer.md

 Introducing the [X-Forward-For header](http://en.wikipedia.org/wiki/X-Forwarded-For): It is simply a HTTP header that is used to identify the originating IP address of the client.

-[BACKGROUND AND LINKS]

-Most load balancers support sending the original users IP address through as an additional HTTP header, but you may need your hosting provider to configure this.&nbsp;
+Most load balancers support sending the original users IP address through as an additional HTTP header, but you may need your hosting provider to configure this. (we did)

 Once this is setup you will need to install an additional IIS module to have it capture these headers in it's logs.&nbsp;